Theoretical and Behavioral Foundations

 EDP 7106 Field Experience in Applied Behavior Analysis I Cr.
 2

-Students spend supervised time in the field practicing skills learned in the Board Certified Behavior Analyst (BCBA) course sequence.
-Students work directly with multiple children using a variety of applied behavior analysis techniques.
+Students will spend supervised time in the field practicing skills learned in the BCBA (Board Certified Behavior Analyst) course sequence.
+Students will work directly with multiple clients using a variety of Applied Behavior Analysis techniques.
+Specific focus on supervised one on one behavioral intervention work with children.
+Course content will cover intensive behavior intervention service delivery models and the treatment components related to outcome gains.
 Offered Yearly.

 Corequisite: EDP 7101